 The wrong saddle can also cause you to ride in an awkward position in search of comfort, and lead to alignment problems, muscle imbalances as well as impact your power delivery.

-The SDG Radar has some great fundamental design features such a carefully shaped central relief channel and rear-buzz cut-out – the latter being a concave shape to the saddle’s rear, which prevents tyre scuffing during extreme suspension compressions.
+The SDG Radar has some great fundamental design features such as a carefully shaped central relief channel and rear-buzz cut-out – the latter being a concave shape to the saddle’s rear, which prevents tire scuffing during extreme suspension compressions.

-The right set of grips will also make a massive difference in your happiness on the bike.
-The wrong grips can lead to arm pump (fatigue) a sore neck and shoulders from death-gripping the bars and cause blisters on your hands.
+There's no definitive right or wrong pair of grip.
+The best MTB grips come in a variety of materials and styles, but the right set of grips that work best with your hands will also make a massive difference in your happiness on the bike.
+The wrong grips can lead to arm pump (fatigue), a sore neck and shoulders from death-gripping the bars, and cause blisters on your hands.